-During 2015, the Compensation Committee consisted of Eric H. Halvorson, Amal M. Johnson and Alan J. Levy, Ph.D., none of whom is a present or former officer or employee of our Company.
-In addition, during 2015, none of our officers had an "interlock" relationship, as that term is defined by the SEC, to report.
+During 2016, the Compensation Committee consisted of Eric H. Halvorson, who retired from the Board on April 21, 2016, Amal M. Johnson, Keith R. Leonard, Jr., and Alan J. Levy, Ph.D., none of whom is a present or former officer or employee of our Company.
+In addition, during 2016, none of our officers had an "interlock" relationship, as that term is defined by the SEC.